Hon-Wong/VoRA/README.md

 # VoRA

-We will gradually and fully released everything in the paper in the next 2 months.
+We will gradually and fully release everything in the paper in the next 2 months.